InRule/Samples/Developer Samples/WindowsContainers/inrule-runtime/readme.md

 # InRule Samples

-## Sample Title

-# README for the inrule-runtime DOCKER image
+## README for the inrule-runtime DOCKER image

 ## Important notes on building the image